-More times than not we get so wrapped up in what we do at that moment in time that we do not stop and think about if those we are sending to have an interest in what we are attaching.
-Do they have the software to open the file in the format we are sending?
+More times than not we get so wrapped up in what we do at that moment in time that we do not stop and think.
+So we click that little paperclip icon without much thought.

-Here are the Top 3 issues to think about when sending email attachments:
+This applies to attachments as well.
+Here are the Top 3 issues to think about when sending email attachments.